 Fermented foods offer a strategic opportunity to promote health by delivering both nutrient and microbial diversity to the human organism.
-The Polyfermenthealth project will use the bacterial collection of Agroscope Liebefeld composed of > 10’000 strains and cow milk as the food matrix for producing and delivering molecular and bacterial diversity to the organism of mice as animal model.
+The Polyfermenthealth project uses the bacterial collection of Agroscope composed of > 10’000 strains (Liebefeld collection) and cow milk as the food matrix for producing and delivering molecular and bacterial diversity to the organism of mice as animal model.

 Was ist das Besondere an diesem Projekt?

-Polyfermenthealth will developing an innovative research strategy for a targeted and synergetic use of bacterial resources and food matrices to deliver health-promoting nutrients, bacteria, and products of bacterial metabolism to the human organism.
+Polyfermenthealth is an interdisciplinary project combining integrative bioinformatics with biomedical and dairy research for a targeted and synergetic use of bacterial resources to deliver health-promoting nutrients, bacteria, and products of bacterial metabolism to the human organism via food matrices.

 The vision of Polyfermenthealth is to contribute to the introduction of fermented foods into the Food Pyramid as a specific category of food, which provides beneficial nutrients to the human organism across all major food groups.

 The objective of Polyfermenthealth is to demonstrate that the genetic diversity contained in collections of lactic acid bacteria can be translated, via fermented food, into diverse and beneficial metabolic profiles in vivo.
 Polyfermenthealth is a precompetitive project that will pave the road for the development of innovative food products.